 - Disassembling furniture yourself means planning for before and after the move

 If you’re not sure how to remove a mirror or how to take apart a sofa for moving, ask your mover for help.
-At Tiger Moving & Storage, we take great care in handling your belongings.
+As a moving company that disassembles furniture, Tiger Moving & Storage takes great care in handling your belongings.
 Our skilled movers can quickly and carefully disassemble your furniture to make your moving experience a smooth one.
 To learn more, please contact us today for a free estimate.